 - If it is "Directory Information" and the student has not restricted its release.

-- If properly subpoenaed pursuant to a judicial, legislative, or administrative proceeding, in which case the Monterey Institute will make a reasonable attempt to notify the student of the subpoena, in cases where FERPA applies, prior to the release of the information, unless the subpoena specifically directs that the student is not to be notified.
+- If properly subpoenaed pursuant to a judicial, legislative, or administrative proceeding, in which case the Middlebury Institute will make a reasonable attempt to notify the student of the subpoena, in cases where FERPA applies, prior to the release of the information, unless the subpoena specifically directs that the student is not to be notified.

 - In connection with the student's application or receipt of financial aid, as necessary to determine the eligibility, amount or conditions of the financial aid, or to enforce the terms or conditions of the aid.

 - In connection with audits or evaluation of federal or state supported educational programs requiring disclosure of information.

 - To effect collection of past due financial obligations to the Middlebury Institute.

 - To authorized representatives of the Comptroller General of the United States, the Attorney General of the United States, the Secretary of the Department of Education, the U.S. Citizenship and Immigration Services bureau of the Department of Homeland Security (with respect to international students), or state or local educational authorities.

 - To the Veterans Administration to determine compliance with educational assistance.